Mental Health Services

-In partnership with School Districts, mental health services are provided through UnityPoint Health -Black Hawk Grundy Mental Health Center.
+In partnership with the School Districts, mental health therapy services are provided through UnityPoint Health-Black Hawk Grundy Mental Health Center.
 These mental health therapy services are provided by licensed mental health professionals, including social workers and mental health counselors.

 Are there costs for these services?

 There is no charge to families for mental health services in the school setting.
 Funding is provided through IA HealthLink, community partnerships and school support.